Matt Penney: Ipswich Town

 On 29 June 2021, Penney joined Ipswich Town on a free transfer, signing a two-year deal with the option of an additional years' extension.

 On 25 August 2022, Penney joined Scottish Premiership side Motherwell on a six-month loan deal. he returned to Ipswich in January 2023 after the expiry of his loan.

-Charlton Athletic (loan)

 On 21 January 2023, Penney joined Charlton Athletic on loan until the end of the 2022–23 season.

+Non-league

+In November 2024, after a season without a club, he signed for National League side Rochdale on non-contract forms.
+He departed the club in January 2025.

+On 18 February 2025, Penney joined Altrincham.
+He was released at the end of the season.

+On 18 July 2025, Penney joined National League side Aldershot Town.

 Style of play

 Primarily an attacking full back, Penney can also play as a wing back and as a midfielder.